 “The question of meaning is not really one question but actually represents a cipher for a vast number of further questions.
 And it is by no means obvious whether these questions are answerable at all; neither do we know with any certainty into which area of expertise the responsibility for answering these questions falls.”

-In order to start diving deeper into the concept of meaning (of life), we have to deal with semantics first.
+To dive into the concept of the meaning (of life), we have to deal with semantics first.
 That is, we have to make sure that we are on the same page.

 In his book Existential Psychotherapy (1980), Yalom introduced cosmic and terrestrial meaning.

-Cosmic meaning concerns itself with “whether life in general fits into some overall coherent pattern”.
-According to Yalom, cosmic meaning implies religious or spiritual connotations because it sees meaning as part of a grand scheme, a bigger picture superior to that of the individual.
+Cosmic meaning concerns itself with “whether life, in general, fits into some overall coherent pattern.”
+According to Yalom, cosmic meaning implies religious or spiritual connotations because it sees meaning as part of a grand scheme, or, a bigger picture superior to that of the individual.